 Epithelial metaplasia is most often manifested as the transformation of a prismatic epithelium into a flat one with keratinization (epidermal or squamous epithelial metaplasia).
 It is observed in the respiratory tract with chronic inflammation, with a deficiency of vitamin A in the pancreas, prostate, mammary, and thyroid glands, in the appendix of the testicle with inflammation and hormonal influences.
 Metaplasia begins with the proliferation of cambial cells, which differentiate in the direction of not prismatic, but multilayered flat epithelium.
 The transition of a multi-layered flat epithelium without cornification into a cylindrical one is called prosoplasia.
-Metaplasia of the stomach epithelium into the intestinal epithelium (intestinal metaplasia or enterolization of the gastric mucosa) is possible, as well as metaplasia of the intestinal epithelium into the gastric epithelium (gastric metaplasia of the intestinal mucosa).
+Metaplasia of the stomach epithelium into the intestinal epithelium (intestinal metaplasia or enterolization of the gastric mucosa) is possible, as well as metaplasia of the intestinal epithelium into the intestinal metaplasia of the intestinal epithelium into the gastric epithelium (gastric metaplasia of the intestinal mucosa).